mehmetcanozcelik/QuizDone/README.md

-QuizDone is a quiz application in Android where you can solve some quizes and also you can add/suggest questions for other people to solve.
+My Gradiuation Project, "QuizDone" is a quiz application in Android where you can solve some quizes and also you can add/suggest questions for other people to solve.
 It's developed with Flutter/Dart.
+Google Firebase services are used for basic backend purpose.